Small Steps. Big Rewards. Your GAME PLAN to Prevent Type 2 Diabetes: Information for Patients

 What is diabetes?

 Diabetes can lead to problems such as heart disease, stroke, vision loss, kidney disease, and nerve damage.
-About one-third of people with type 2 diabetes do not even know they have it.
+One out of four people do not know they have diabetes.
 Many people do not find out they have diabetes until they are faced with problems such as blurry vision or heart trouble.
 That's why you need to know if you are at risk for diabetes.

 What is prediabetes?

-At least 54 million Americans over age 20 have prediabetes.
+At least 86 million Americans over age 20 have prediabetes.
 Before people develop type 2 diabetes, they usually have "prediabetes"—that means their blood glucose levels are higher than normal, but not yet high enough to be called diabetes.
-People with prediabetes are more likely to develop diabetes within 10 years and they are more likely to have a heart attack or stroke.
+People with prediabetes have an increased chance of developing type 2 diabetes, heart disease, and stroke.

 Find out if you are at risk for diabetes and prediabetes.

-Almost 21 million Americans have diabetes—one-third don't even know it.
+Nearly 29.1 million Americans have diabetes.
+One out of four people do not know they have diabetes.
 You need to know if you are at risk for diabetes.

 There are many factors that increase your risk for diabetes.